top of page

 you must see the person trying to keep you alive?

 Ah, medicine, you’re not the gardener who can bury the dead.
-People sit and wait for your help, but what’s the answer to a problem, the problem that can only have words on the left side of the equal sign?
+People sit and wait for your help, but what’s the answer?
+When the problem can only have words on the left side of the equal sign, no formula(ry) is coming to help.

 Next time you’re in a small room, expecting people in white coats, pay closer attention.
 The whole history of mankind is written there— on the closed eyes of those who aren’t asleep.